 Use of electronic data capture systems (EDCs) for health research has increased since Apple's launch of the first handheld device in 19931, and for observational studies and clinical trials is beginning to replace paper-based data collection methods.
 Paper-based systems have the advantage that they provide a hard copy source document but are characterised by high inaccuracies, substantial omissions, longer data turnaround time, longer data entry time, and high incremental costs both during the data collection and subsequent entry into an electronic database2-6.
-The advantages of EDC include built-in global positioning system (GPS) locator that automatically capture geographical coordinates thus minimizing transcription errors from external GPS locators; password-locked tablets and data encryption that maintain participant data confidentiality; required checks that prevent data omissions; range checks and data type checks that prevent typographical errors; skip patterns that provide logical responses; barcode technology that automates entry of unique identification; timestamps that provide a means to monitor work rate; and internet connectivity that ensures availability of real-time data.
-Despite these benefits, there is limited description of the performance of EDCs for large-scale or multisite surveys in low and middle-income countries.
+The advantages of EDC include built-in global positioning system (GPS) locator that automatically capture geographical coordinates thus minimizing transcription errors from external GPS locators; password-locked tablets and data encryption that maintain participant data confidentiality; required checks that prevent data omissions; range checks and data type checks that prevent typographical errors; skip patterns that provide logical responses; barcode technology that automates entry of unique identification; timestamps that provide a means to monitor work rate; and internet connectivity that ensures availability of real-time data^{3,4,7,8}.
+Despite these benefits9, there is limited description of the performance of EDCs for large-scale or multisite surveys in low and middle-income countries.

-Each year, an estimated 9.9-24.2 million typhoid fever cases occur from low- and middle-income countries resulting in approximately 75,000-208,000 deaths.
-However, although essential to build a public health case for disease control efforts such as vaccination and provision of clean water, sanitation and hygiene, obtaining reliable estimates for the burden of disease at national and sub-national level is difficult.
-This requires collection of high quality field demographic, mapping, epidemiological, and clinical and laboratory data at scale from both hospital and community-based survey studies.
-Interestingly, the collection of such quality data is hindered by complexities of dilapidated health facilities, overcrowding, unstructured housing or slums, and illiteracy.
+Each year, an estimated 9.9-24.2 million typhoid fever cases occur from low- and middle-income countries resulting in approximately 75,000-208,000 deaths^{10,11}.
+However, although essential to build a public health case for disease control efforts such as vaccination and provision of clean water, sanitation and hygiene, obtaining reliable estimates for the burden of disease at national and sub-national level is difficult12.
+This requires collection of high quality field demographic, mapping, epide-miological, and clinical and laboratory data at scale from both hospital and community-based survey studies13.
+Interestingly, the collection of such quality data is hindered by complexities of dilapidated health facilities, overcrowding, unstructured housing or slums, and illiteracy, poor internet connectivity during data submission to servers, poor road networks, poor supervision of data quality control and assurance14.

-We present an open source-based EDC, designed to overcome data quality complexities, and evaluate the efficiency, quality, and costs of the EDC by measuring volume, time, accuracy, and material costs using multisite census data collected from sub-Saharan Africa and Asia .
+To address some of these data quality complexities in poorresource settings, we have adopted to using an open sourcebased EDC, and evaluate the efficiency, quality, and costs of the EDC by measuring volume, time, accuracy, and material costs using multisite census data collected from sub-Saharan Africa and Asia15.
 The EDC was developed and implemented within the Strategic Typhoid alliance across Africa and Asia (STRATAA), a comprehensive programme which is assessing population dynamics and epidemiology of typhoid fever in Malawi, Bangladesh and Nepal to inform design of vaccine and public health interventions.